Register for a Hike

 Elevation Change of 1100 feet

-There are a lot of stories on the way to Roller Pass, discovered in 1846.
-Sierra Junipers, Johnny Ellis and his rope tows, Sugar Bowl, Theodore Judah, the Emigrant Trail, Sierra Crest Trail, Weddell markers of the Emigrant Trail, the first locomotives over the summit (they did not go on tracks) and why, Chinese RR workers’ camp, Red Mountain, the first air route, and then on top of Mt.
+This is the most popular hike on Donner Summit.
+Those who hike by themselves, even with our brochure with the QR codes, miss out on the many many stories and of course the historical pictures: Roller Pass, discovered in 1846; Sierra Junipers; Johnny Ellis and his rope tows; Sugar Bowl; Theodore Judah; the Emigrant Trail; Sierra Crest Trail; Weddell markers of the Emigrant Trail; the first locomotives over the summit (they did not go on tracks) and why; Chinese RR workers’ camp; Red Mountain; the first transcontinental air route; and then on top of Mt.
 Judah – wow, what a view.
 You will be entranced!
+You will also be really ready for lunch when you get back.

 Planned Departure Time is: 08:00